The Church of Jesus Christ of Latter-day Saints in Thailand: Missionary efforts

-In order for missionaries in Thailand to have closer supervision, the Thailand Mission was created with Paul D. Morris as president on July 19, 1973.
+In order for missionaries in Thailand to have closer supervision, the Thailand Mission was created, with Paul D. Morris as president, on July 19, 1973.
 The name was changed to the Thailand Bangkok Mission on June 20, 1974.
-Morris's experience with Asia and Asian culture allowed him to improve LDS-Thai relations, working to adapt teaching materials and pictures to the Thai culture.
-Morris initiated translation work of books and church manuals, strengthened local leadership, increased media attention of missionaries and members through the radio, and encouraged local members of the church to publish articles about the Church in local newspapers.
+The experience Morris had with Asia and Asian culture allowed him to improve LDS Church and Thai relations, working to adapt teaching materials and pictures to the Thai culture.
+Morris initiated translation work of books and church manuals, strengthened local leadership, increased media attention of missionaries and members through the radio, and encouraged local members to publish articles about the church in local newspapers.
 During his presidency, women missionaries were sent to Thailand, in part to help with welfare services.
+In 1975, Morris started a missionary singing group called Sidthichon Yuk Sud Tai ("the Latter-day Saints").
+They toured the country, performing in front of thousands, blending Western and Thai sounds.
+They performed on television in Bangkok and received good reviews, increasing interest in the LDS Church.

 Harvey D. Brown became the second president of the Thailand Bangkok Mission in August 1976.
 His presidency focused on building and re-building the image of the church in Thailand.
-A missionary singing group called Sidthichon Yuk Sud Tai ("the Latter-day Saints") was created and they toured the country, performing in front of thousands, blending Western and Thai sounds.
-They performed on television in Bangkok and received good reviews, increasing interest in the LDS Church.
-The group raised money for charities and programs such as the Thai International Red Cross, Bangkok Teachers College, hospitals, and a drug rehabilitation program.
+The "Sidtichon Yuk Sud Tai" group continued to perform, raising money for charities and programs such as the Thai International Red Cross, Bangkok Teachers College, hospitals, and a drug rehabilitation program.
 They received an invitation to perform for the King's charity event, meeting the King and Queen afterwards.
-During its nearly three year long existence, the group appeared on TV 70 times, recorded five albums, performed for royalty three times, and did 500 live performances for over one million people in all of Thailand's major cities.
-After the visa problems improved and the Church was viewed more positively, the group was disbanded by Brown in July 1979, having fulfilled its intended purpose.
+During its more than four year long existence, the group appeared on TV 70 times, recorded five albums, performed for royalty three times, and did 500 live performances for over one million people in all of Thailand's major cities.
+After the visa problems improved and the LDS Church was viewed more positively, the group was disbanded by Brown in July 1979, having fulfilled its intended purpose.

-At the end of 1976, 170 missionaries were serving in Thailand; however, government pressured required the missionary count to drop to 125 missionaries.
+At the end of 1976, 170 missionaries were serving in Thailand; however, government pressures required the missionary count to drop to 125 missionaries.
 By 1985, less than 100 missionaries served in Thailand.
-Requirements that missionaries renew their visas every ninety days furthered missionary difficulties.
-Because the Cambodia border was closed due to an internal war, missionaries were forced to make expensive and long journeys to Malaysia.
 This policy was changed in 1992.
-In 1980, Marion D Hanks became the Executive Administrator over Southeast Asia.
+In 1980, Marion D. Hanks, a church general authority, became the executive administrator over Southeast Asia.
 He created a refugee mission that took care of refugees from Vietnam, Laos, and Cambodia from the Vietnam War in Thailand and also preached to them for ten years.
 In 1988, Anan Eldrege was the first Thai to preside over the Thailand Bangkok Mission.
 He initiated the first temple excursions to the Philippines.